Your Guide to Selling a House with Multiple Owners

 When you sell a house under a joint tenancy, you’ll still likely need to pay capital gains.
 However, since you own only part of the property, you’ll also be splitting up any taxes based on your percentage of ownership.
 So, if you’re splitting ownership between one other owner, you’ll end up cutting the total tax base of the final sale in two.
 Of course, if you’re a married couple that’s sharing a property under joint tenancy and filing a single tax return, you won’t have a tax advantage.
 But separate filers will only need to pay taxes on their share of the property.

-Taxes for tenancy in common home sales
+Taxes for TIC home sales

 Taxes for trust-owned property